|

 should be field evaluated using genuinely experienced actual

-deminers under the supervision of suitably skeptical independent
+deminers under the supervision of independent

 assessors: